weewx/weewx/docs_src/hardware/vantage.md

   --start               Start the logger.
   --stop                Stop the logger.

-Be sure to stop weewx first before using.
+Be sure to stop weewxd first before using.
 Mutating actions will request confirmation before proceeding.
 ```